copsTvFan/cops-episode-guide/guide.md

 Aired 1990-11-10.

+**Alaska 3**

-**Alaska 3** (9:30 PM Attempted Robbery Call) Anchorage -- Officer Audie Holloway says the town is getting bigger, up to 230-250,000 people.
+- (Anchorage, AK -- 9:30 PM Attempted Robbery Call) Officer Audie Holloway says the town is getting bigger, up to 230-250,000 people.
 They have their share of drugs and robberies there.
 Robert "Jay" Spinach attempted to rob a liquor store and took off.
 He gets caught and is scared and on crystal meth.
 He gets cuffed and starts to fight when the K9 is brought in.
-Kodiak AK (10:08 PM Disturbance Call) A bartender throws out two crazy, drunk Eskimo women from Ship's Bar.
+- (Kodiak, AK -- 10:08 PM Disturbance Call) A bartender throws out two crazy, drunk Eskimo women from Ship's Bar.
 They go into another bar and start a fight.
 One of them gets a glass broken on her face.
 Lucy starts kicking the police car and screaming "liar" at them.
 They have to tie her down when she is brought into detox.
-Anchorage AK (5:14 PM Stolen Property Investigation) A man gets a call that his cell phone was stolen so he files a complaint and the police go to Cellular 1 where the guy with the stolen hone went.
+- (Anchorage, AK -- 5:14 PM Stolen Property Investigation) A man gets a call that his cell phone was stolen so he files a complaint and the police go to Cellular 1 where the guy with the stolen hone went.
 They trace him to his gas station and he says he bought it from Willie Earl.
 They go to Willie's place and he runs.
 They catch him in the weeds and take him to a magistrate and set bail at $1000.
 He says he paid $80 for the phone from Joe.
 (10:33 PM Street Patrol) A cop pulls a woman over in a rental car for speeding.
 She said she didn't realize she was going so fast since she isn't used to the car.
 He makes her raise her hand and swear she won't do it again.

 ## CP-310

 Aired 1990-11-10.

+**Alaska 4**

-**Alaska 4** (12:15 PM Assault Call) Bethel -- Alaska State Troopers -- Sgt.
+- (Bethel, AK -- 12:15 PM Assault Call) Alaska State Troopers -- Sgt.
 Dan Hickman and 1st Sgt.
 Greg Close go out to a four-seater plane and fly to a shooting call.
 James shot at tow people and their dogs.
 They land on a dirt strip and meet a guy on a motorcycle who tells them James killed a dog and his sister ran away because of it and James is hiding out at his green house.
   They find him squatting outside when they arrive and go over and talk to him and cuff him in the front to be nice since they are now required by law to cuff suspects.
 Dan says there are lots of shooting and suicides up there.
   Five years in jail is the usual sentence.
 A 12 gauge shotgun is taken as well as bootlegged whiskey.
 They takes James back to the plane and fly him back with them.
-Anchorage 4:30 PM -- K-9 Training Officer Keith Corder puts Officer Pam Nelson into the dog training suit because she is the only one who can fit inside.
+- (Anchorage, AK -- 4:30 PM K-9 Training) Officer Keith Corder puts Officer Pam Nelson into the dog training suit because she is the only one who can fit inside.
 Officer Tom Katkus has the dog and it runs over and takes her down by the arm.
 (8:30 PM Domestic Disturbance) While patrolling Pam says people usually start partying at 11pm instead of 8pm in the lower 48, lots of weird things go on.
 She goes to a woman's house who says it is haunted by a crying baby.
 Pam puts holy water in the closet to capture it.
 Officer James Conley takes the 'ghost' away in a ghost collector.
 She says it is easier to pretend with these people because they take it seriously.
-Anchorage (8:45 PM Assault Call) Officer Marc Woodward says it is always different, never boring.
+- (Anchorage, AK -- 8:45 PM Assault Call) Officer Marc Woodward says it is always different, never boring.
 There is a call of a fight with several people in the middle of the road.
 They are gone when he gets there.
 He finds the victim, Terry, inside a video store bleeding.
 He says he was riding his bike, bought a six pack and then some black guys stopped him.
 A couple others in a car joined in and beat him up, threw glass bottles and his beers at him and stole the rest.
 He says not worry he'll take care of them himself.
 (10:20 PM Disturbance Call) Marc finds Bobby on the street crying that his past keeps coming back to haunt him and he wants to die.
 He says he wants to go to API, but they won't take him.
 Marc says he'll help and drives him to API himself.

 ## CP-311